-Finally, enter the information requested in the data fields in both the Dwelling Characteristics and Dwelling Occupancy data sets.
-You may have to use the scroll bar on the right to see the Dwelling Occupancy data set.
+Finally, enter the information requested in the data fields in both the Dwelling Characteristics and Dwelling Occupancy data sets, and check the applicable checkboxes in the Housing Type and Weatherization Funding Sources data set.
+You may have to use the scroll bar on the right to see the latter two data sets.

 General Survey - The group of General Survey forms consists of three data input forms.
 The Audit form, which was already discussed above, allows you to enter general audit information and details about the house or dwelling unit.
 The Health Concerns form allows you to identify specific occupant health symptoms that may indicate the presence of existing health and safety issues in the dwelling.
 The Observations form allows you to identify general observations regarding the dwelling that also may indicate the presence of existing or potential problems.
 Observations related to mold and moisture, lead, radon, formaldehyde and VOCs, combustion appliances, pest infestation, and planned weatherization work can be identified.
+You must visit each of these three forms and click OK or Apply after completing them to activate the Detailed Form Guidance form.

 Detailed Form Guidance - Based on your inputs on the General Survey forms, the audit generates Detailed Form Guidance to provide you with the status of existing or potential health and safety issues and recommendations regarding which issues warrant a detailed survey.
 Click the View Guidance form (read-only) to view the audit's recommendations regarding which of the Detailed Survey forms are Recommended, Optional, or Not Applicable, and the audit's explanation as to why the guidance is presented (see Figure 29).
 The audit will always recommend completion of the Safety and Ventilation forms.
+You must visit the Detailed Form Guidance form and click OK or Apply to activate the Detailed Survey forms.

-Recommendations Detailed Survey Form Recommendation Description Mold and Moisture Optional There is no evidence of existing or future mold or moisture problems.
+Detailed Survey Form Recommendation Description Mold and Moisture Optional There is no evidence of existing or future mold or moisture problems.
 Lead Not Applicable The house can be assumed to be free of lead-based paint because it was built on or after 1978.
 Radon Recommended The house is located in Radon Zone 1 (highest radon potential), which increases the likelihood that elevated radon levels are present in the house.
 Asbestos Recommended Asbestos may be present in insulation or other building materials, either from the original construction of the house in 1930-1989 or renovations performed between 1930 and 1989.
 Formaldehyde and VOCs Optional There is no evidence of existing or future formaldehyde or VOC.
 Combustion Not Applicable There are no combustion appliances present.
 Pest Infestation Optional There is no evidence of existing or future pest infestations.
 Safety Recommended Completion of the Safety form is always recommended.
 Ventilation Recommended Completion of the Ventilation form is always recommended.